adamhrv/vframeio/content/docs/detectors/ao25rt/index.md

 ![AO-2.5RT submunition 3D model created using photogrammetry](images/vframe-ao25rt-material.jpg#watermark)

 Object detection model under development.
-This page will be updated as more information is available.
+This page will be updated when more information is available.

+The AO-2.5RT detector will be available first as a standalone detector then merged with other objects into a multi-class detector.

 {{< include "/data/includes/disclaimer.html" >}}